Fatheed7/nibble-kitchen/README.md

   - [User Stories](#user-stories)

     - [Navigation](#navigation)
-      - As a user, I want to navigate round the site easily to locate the products I want.
-      - As a user, I want to view a list of all available products.
-      - As a user, I want to be able to view more details on a product, such as price, ingredients and reviews.
-      - As a user, I want to be able to refine my search with categories.
-      - As a user, I want to be able to sort products by price, review or name.
-      - As a user, I want to be able to easily contact the site owner if needed.
-      - As a user, I want to be able to see all ingredients contained within the product, including any allergens.
     - [Accounts](#accounts)
-      - As a user, I want the option to register for an account, allowing me to save my details and see previous orders.
-      - As a user, I want to receive confirmation emails to confirm my registration.
-      - As a user, I want the ability to be able to log in and out, and be able to easily work out my current login status.
-      - As a user, I want to be able to recover my account information in the event that I forget it.
     - [Admin](#admin)
-      - As an admin, I want to be able to add products easily in a format consistent with the rest of the site.
-      - As an admin, I want to be able to edit products easily to ensure the customer is being shown the most up to date information
-      - As an admin, I want to be able to delete discontinued products, or mark seasonal products out of stock when not available.
-      - As an admin, I want to be able to easily manage the images in the gallery, and update the site policies.
-      - As an admin, I want to be able to add and update the ingredients for products, and mark any allergens appropriately.
     - [Purchasing](#purchasing)
-      - As a user, I want to be able to add items to my cart, allowing me to store things until I'm ready to complete my purchase.
-      - As a user, I want to be able to view my cart so I can see the current running total of my potential purchases.
-      - As a user, I want the ability to update the quantity of the items in my cart easily.
-      - As a user, I want an easily viewable total to allow me to monitor my overall spend.
-      - As a user, I want to be able to complete the purchasing journey, without the need to register if I do not wish to.
-      - As a user, I want to receive confirmation of my order so I know my order was placed successfully.
-      - As a user, I want to be able to view my order history so I can review past purchases.
     - [Interaction](#interaction)
-      - As a user, I want to be able to leave a review of products to share my experience with other customers
-      - As a user, I want to be able to easily connect to the business' social media pages to keep up to date.
-      - As a user, I want to be able to easily contact the site owner if needed.

   - [Design](#design)

     - [Colours](#colour)
     - [Fonts](#fonts)
     - [Images](#images)